Force over Distance: Chapter 52

 He didn’t trust it.

 Unprompted, unwanted, a recent memory threatened the order of his thoughts.
-Young bricked it back, and it arrived behind a cognitive wall: the indescribable color of Nick Rush’s hair beneath a sky that promised rain; the light/dark blend of a mind that couldn’t be real shine or real shadow, but merely half clear or half clouded.
+Young bricked it back, and it arrived behind a cognitive wall: the indescribable color of Nick Rush’s hair beneath a sky that promised rain; the light/dark blend of a mind that couldn’t be real shine or real shadow, merely half clear or half clouded.
 Half perceptible.
 Half alien.

 Was it really half?
 What if it were ten percent?
 Thirty percent?
 Seventy percent?
 Did it matter?
 How would he know?
 Was there a way to quantify what one couldn’t perceive?